rc9000/oql2json/README.md

 is a network modelling software suite.
 It uses an internal **Object Query Language (OQL)** database with an SQL-like syntax that natively supports nested arrays and hashes as datatypes.

-oql2json is mostly a [ANTLR grammar](https://github.com/rc9000/oql2json/blob/master/oql2json/grammar/ItnmDump.g4)
+oql2json is mostly an [ANTLR grammar](https://github.com/rc9000/oql2json/blob/master/oql2json/grammar/ItnmDump.g4)
 that understands OQL insert statements, and then some lines of code to walk the parse tree and convert it to JSON.

 # How to use